 So, what’s the solution?
 Simple in theory really.
 Stop eating anything processed.
 Like our friend Sean Croxton likes to holler, Just Eat Real Food.
 We like the suggestion from another internet rockstar friend of ours, Sarah Pope, the Healthy Home Economist… If you are into eating cookies, then get some whole grains, grind the flour yourself, make the cookies, and enjoy every bite because due to the amount of work that went into making them, you won’t be making cookies again for a long time (and your body will thank you for that with increased health and vitality).

 What about those of us who don’t have the time, money, etc to eat only foods we produce from scratch (or are produced for us from scratch)?
 Each of us must make a choice every day what we are going to invest our time into.
 Truly, time is our most precious asset.
 How we choose to spend our time determines who we are becoming.
 It’s time we put a little more time back into our own lives by cooking for ourselves and our family.
 Yes, it takes time, but the dividends of increased health and vitality make it the best investment we know!

 What one simple step can you take today to help you move in the direction of providing real food for yourself and your loved ones?

-Also, to gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE resource guide, “How to Remineralize Your Teeth”.
+Also, to gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE eBook, “How to Remineralize Your Teeth”.

 Thank you and Aloha!